 Compatibility with Apple devices

-As mentioned above, Swift was designed by Apple engineers, partly to make a solution that’d play well with Apple devices.
+As we mentioned, Swift was designed by Apple engineers partly to create a language that would play well with Apple devices.
 Apple reported $274 billion in revenue in 2020, and half of that came from the sales of iPhones.

 Apple’s iPhones have become ubiquitous in the mobile device universe, so knowing Swift will make it easier to make apps for businesses without having to worry about compatibility.